Top-Slayer/TOMI/README.md

 # Maybe it's my graduate project hahahaha~~~
+## command:
-## command: if you want to edit some file in this project
+If you want to edit some file in this project.
 Run virtual environment:
 - .\TOMI-env\Scripts\activate  # For window os
 - source TOMI-env/Scripts/activate # For git or linux kernel